All Products

 403

-The signature of the request for a function that requires identity authentication is invalid, which indicates that the authorization information is invalid.
-The date information is used to calculate a signature, and the signature is valid only for 15 minutes.
-If you use an HTTP trigger that requires access authentication, the signature becomes invalid if the date information in the request header is generated over 15 minutes ago.
+The signature of the request for a function that requires identity authentication is invalid, which indicates the authorization information is invalid.
+Date is used to calculate a signature, and the signature is valid only for 15 minutes.
+If you use an HTTP trigger that requires access authentication, the signature becomes invalid if the date information in the request header is generated for over 15 minutes.

 No